 Unfortunately, May’s email is filled with half-truths and inaccuracies, and we are duty-bound to set the record straight.

 May claims she has never singled out Israel for scrutiny in Parliament.
 This is patently untrue.
-In fact, when Parliament convened in February of 2015 specifically to discuss the global rise in antisemitism, May’s sole contribution to the debate was to argue that criticism of Israel should not be considered antisemitic - citing Independent Jewish Voices (IJV) to support her views.
-As revealed by B’nai Brith Canada, IJV has promoted Holocaust denial, endorsed 9/11 conspiracy theories and has glorified the late Iranian dictator, Ayatollah Khomeini, drawing the ire of Iranian pro-democracy activists.
+In fact, when Parliament convened in February of 2015 specifically to discuss the global rise in antisemitism, May’s sole contribution to the debate was to argue that criticism of Israel should not be considered antisemitic – citing Independent Jewish Voices (IJV) to support her views.
+As revealed by B’nai Brith Canada, IJV has promoted Holocaust denial, endorsed 9/11 conspiracy theories and has glorified the late Iranian dictator, Ayatollah Khomeini, drawing the ire of Iranian pro-democracy activists ( page does not exist).
 Clearly, May cannot distinguish between legitimate critics of the Jewish State and outright antisemites.

 In her response, May hides behind procedure to excuse antisemitism within her party, insisting that there is no screening process for motions at the convention.
 That may be true, but it is irrelevant given that May herself is co-sponsoring the anti-JNF motion in conjunction with Corey Levine of IJV, while her own Justice Critic, Dimitri Lascaris, submitted the motion calling for a boycott of Israel.
 She cannot distance herself from this motion, claiming it to be simply a product of a democratic party policy, when she herself is the co-sponsor.